mttfshr/mattfisher.io/README.md

 ### Log

-A chronological feed of updates and thoughts.
+A chronological feed of updates and thoughts, presented in chronological order.

 ### Workbook

-A portfolio of creative work and projects.
+A portfolio of creative work and projects, primarily focused on video synth projects.

 ### Pins